Information Criterion for Boltzmann Approximation Problems: Application of the Cross-Entropy Information Criterion

 \subsection{Numerical example}

 This subsection empirically demonstrates how the CIC can be used to approximate the optimal distribution of importance sampling for estimating $\rho$.
 We expect that the better the approximation is, the smaller the standard error of the estimator $\hat{\rho}^{(\tau)}$ in \eqref{eq:rho_hat_cumul} will be.
-We call our importance sampling method the CIC-IS.
+We call this importance sampling method the CIC-IS.

 As benchmarks, we consider two methods to estimate $\rho$.
 First, the crude Monte Carlo (CMC) method is the most straightforward and most widely used Monte Carlo method.
 Second, we implement the importance sampling method in \citet{kurtz2013}, which represents a state-of-the-art, cross-entropy method using a mixture model.
 Their method, which is called cross-entropy-based adaptive importance sampling using Gaussian mixture (CE-AIS-GM) uses the GMM with a \textit{pre-specified} value for the number of mixture components, $k$.
-The GMM parameters are updated \textit{once} within each iteration (as in Figure~\ref{fig:EM algo}(b)) using updating equations similar, albeit simpler, to ours in \eqref{eq:alpha_updating}, \eqref{eq:mu_updating}, and \eqref{eq:sigma_updating} to reduce the cross-entropy from the GMM density to the optimal importance sampling density.
-We note that this empirical comparison is to \textit{illustrate} how the CIC can improve importance sampling (by improving the approximation of the optimal density), \textit{not} to comprehensively test the empirical performance of the CIC-IS itself.
-The latter is out of the scope of this paper.
+The GMM parameters are updated \textit{once} within each iteration (as in Figure~\ref{fig:EM algo}(b)) instead of using an EM algorithm.